 How often to use bleach baths

 Twice a week.
-See a health professional if skin is irritated by the bath, or if infection occurs.
-Wash the whole body and face.
+See a healthcare provider if their skin is irritated by the bath, or if infection occurs.
+Wash their whole body and face.

 Choosing a bleach to use

 Bleach is sold as household cleaner.
-Choose one that is plain and has no added fragrance or detergent.
+Choose one that's plain and has no added fragrance or detergent.
 They come in different strengths.
 Bleach gets weaker over time so you may need to replace with a fresh bottle.

 How to use bleach baths